How and Why to Research Your Collateral Ancestors

 How To Build The Best File Folder System For Your Genealogy Papers

-Besides the example I mentioned earlier about discovering my Irish ancestor’s place of birth in Ireland thanks to his brother’s gravestone, collateral research has helped me with one of the two biggest brick walls in my family tree.
+Besides the example I shared earlier about my Irish ancestor’s birthplace showing up on his brother’s gravestone, collateral research has also helped me tackle one of the biggest brick walls in my family tree.

-After a decade of looking, I recently got a hold of the Civil War pension file of their son, Henry.
+After years of searching, I finally got a Civil War pension file for their son, Henry.

 Sometimes it takes a roundabout route to track down your ancestors and add to your family tree.
 But by taking the time to research all of your direct ancestors’ siblings and other extended family, you’ll increase your chances of finding the answers you’re looking for!